Hape Kerkeling: Career

 In January 2004, Kerkeling made another film titled Samba in Mettmann, which is set in Mettmann in North Rhine Westphalia.
 In May 2004, and a year later in May 2005, he presented the Großer Deutsch-Test (a national test show for German grammar and spelling) and in October 2004 the Großer Deutschlandtest (a test about people's knowledge of Germany).
 In April and May 2006, he presented the live TV show Let's Dance, the German version of Strictly Come Dancing/Dancing with the Stars, with Nazan Eckes.

 German broadcaster ZDF started the production of Kerkeling's Ein Mann, ein Fjord!
 (A Man, A Fjord!) in May 2008, directed by Angelo Colagrossi and written by Kerkeling, Angelo Colagrossi and Angelina Maccarone.
 Starring Jürgen Tarrach, Anneke Kim Sarnau, Matthias Brandt and Horst Krause the film portrays Kerkeling as Horst Schlämmer, Uschi Blum and Gisela.
 The movie premiered on 21 January 2009, on ZDF.

 In a survey by the television station Kabel 1 in 2005, Kerkeling made it into the top ten favourite faces on German television; the only other two presenters were Günther Jauch and Thomas Gottschalk.

 In 2001, Kerkeling went on a pilgrimage, following the Way of St James for 650 km to Santiago de Compostela.
 In June 2006, his book Ich bin dann mal weg (I'm off for a bit, then), his diary of this pilgrimage, was top of the Spiegel magazine non-fiction bestseller list.
 By May 2008, it had sold three million copies.
 It appeared in English in 2009 with the title I'm Off Then: Losing and Finding Myself on the Camino De Santiago.
 It has also been translated into French, Italian, Dutch, Polish, Latvian, Spanish, and Chinese.

 Since early 2005, Kerkeling has presented the show Hape trifft! (which is ambiguous in the German language and may be translated as Hape hits the spot! or Hape meets!) show, produced by Günther Jauch's production team i&u TV on RTL.

 In 2013, Kerkeling spoke and sang the German version of Olaf, a snowman from the new Disney movie Frozen.

-A film about his childhood was released in 2018, titled Der Junge muss an die frische Luft, based on his semi-autographic book, with the main character played by Julius Weckauf.
-The film biography by Oscar-winning director Caroline Link was well-received by film critics and the most successful German film of 2018 in German cinemas, selling over 3.8 tickets.
+A film about his childhood was released in 2018, titled All About Me, based on his semi-autographic book, with the main character played by Julius Weckauf.
+The film biography by Oscar-winning director Caroline Link was well-received by film critics and the most successful German film of 2018 in German cinemas, selling over 3.8 million tickets.

+In 2024, an article in Süddeutsche Zeitung described his efforts to research his ancestry, which led to the suggestion that he is a possible descendant of Edward VII of England.